ruitaiS/vybLab/readme.md

 3. Run codeTest.py

 # Project Motivation
+&nbsp;&nbsp;&nbsp;&nbsp; A well trained Neural Network (NN) can be very good at classifying inputs into a predetermined set of possible categories, but they are unable to recognize when an input belongs to a category outside of what it has been trained to expect.
+A NN that has been trained to distinguish between different breeds of cats will not be able to recognize when it is presented with an image of a dog - it assumes all inputs will be images of cats, and when given an image of a dog, will simply categorize it as whichever breed of cat most resembles that dog.

-&nbsp;&nbsp;&nbsp;&nbsp; With traditional neural networks, inputs are classified according to a predetermined set of possible outputs.
-While this is beneficial in situations where the categories are known ahead of time and do not change, it does not allow for the formation of novel classifications.
-If an item from a previously unseen category is presented, it will not be properly identified as something new, but rather will be lumped into whichever existing category is the closest match.
+While this is beneficial in situations where the categories are known ahead of time and do not change, it does not properly handle unforeseen inputs, and does not allow for the formation of novel classifications.

-&nbsp;&nbsp;&nbsp;&nbsp; In our project, we would like to develop a form of neural network which can identify novel categories and learn to classify items into those new categories over time.
-As proof of concept, we will be focusing on identifying handwritten characters from the MNIST handwritten digit database​.
-Using supervised learning, we will first train a model until it can reliably classify the digits from 0 to 9.
-Afterwards, we will feed the model letters from A to Z, which do not belong to any of categories it has been trained to classify.
-The NN should then be able to (1) identify that they are not numbers, and (2) group the letters into clusters using unsupervised learning techniques.
+&nbsp;&nbsp;&nbsp;&nbsp; In our project, we aim to develop a form of NN which can both identify new categories as well as learn to place items into those categories over time.
+As proof of concept, we will be focusing on identifying handwritten characters and digits from the Modified National Institute of Standards and Technology (MNIST) and extended MNIST database​.
+Through supervised learning, we will first train our modified NN until it can reliably classify the digits from 0 to 9.
+Afterwards, we will give as input letters from A to Z, which do not belong to any of categories it has seen thus far.
+Our modified NN should then be able to (1) identify that these inputs are not numbers, and (2) group the inputs into clusters using unsupervised learning techniques.

 # Algorithm Outline